Sheriff Tom Bensley, activist Greg Hall seek GT's top law enforcement post

 Hall is a community organizer who has been sharply critical of management at the county’s jail, as well as a plaintiff in a class action lawsuit against Wellpath, the jail’s healthcare provider.

-Bensely first took office Jan.
-1, 2009 and has twice been re-elected.
+Bensley first took office Jan.
+1, 2009, and has twice been re-elected.

 “If you haven’t been elected to public office before, you can’t appreciate the amount of trust the public puts in you, and I get that,” Bensley said in a phone interview Tuesday.